|

 help them to swing the shuttle further.

-Q. What are the characteristics of a racquet
+Q. What are the

 gives you power and control?